dogz1lla/clj-chat/README.md

 to the user seeing the previous chat although they pressed a button to switch to another one (minor inconvenience but still).

+## Notes
+- html form's `onsubmit` didn't work well together with the HTMX's `ws-send` attribute;
+when i wanted to use a text input form for submitting a new message to the chat and also wanted to clean the input form of the text (and use the `onsubmit` for that to set its value to empty string) the message sent was empty;

 ## TODO
 - [x] figure out why msg text is outside of the div;
 - [x] make the chatbox expand automatically on new messages;